 STEP 1: Spread the tamarind (tsamiya) on a big surface, such as a tray, and dust off the tsamiya’s surface.

-STEP 2: Wash the tamarind (tsamiya) thoroughly in a clean bowl of water and drain.
+STEP 2: Wash the tamarind (tsamiya) thoroughly in a clean water bowl and drain.

 STEP 5: Pour in the sugar, stirring constantly as you pour.
 Carry on like this until the mixture becomes very thick.

-STEP 6: Finally, add your flavouring to the pot’s contents and stir well.
+STEP 6: Finally, add your flavoring to the pot’s contents and stir well.

-STEP 7: Remove the pan from the heat and pour the contents of STEP 6 into your funnel-shaped paper and put a toothpick in it.
+STEP 7: Remove the pan from the heat, pour the contents of STEP 6 into your funnel-shaped paper, and put a toothpick in it.
 Repeat this procedure till all Hanjin Ligidi have been used up.

-STEP 8: Set aside for 10 minutes to cool.
+STEP 8: Set aside 10 minutes to cool.

 STEP 9: Your Hangin Ligidi is ready for consumption.